-- 1 Make sure the "safety" is in the on safe position and the muzzle is pointed in a safe direction. - 2 Close the bolt using the bolt lock as detailed on page 12. - 3 Load the magazine in one of the methods explained previously. - 4 Swing the floorplate and loaded magazine upwards until retained by the magazine catch. - 5 If shooting is imminent, a cartridge can now be moved from the magazine to the chamber by pulling back fully on the operating handle and releasing it, allowing the bolt to slam closed from the open position.
+- 1 Make sure the "safety" is in the on safe position and the muzzle is pointed in a safe direction. - 2 Close the bolt using the bolt lock as detailed on page 13. - 3 Load the magazine in one of the methods explained previously. - 4 Swing the floorplate and loaded magazine upwards or insert the detachable box magazine until retained by the magazine catch. - 5 If shooting is imminent, a cartridge can now be moved from the magazine to the chamber by pulling back fully on the operating handle and releasing it, allowing the bolt to slam closed from the open position.
 If the bolt is not allowed to close in this manner, there is a possibility that it will not close completely, preventing the rifle from firing.